Who Suffers From Depression?

-There are a variety of ways healthcare providers (HCPs) treat depression.
+There are a variety of ways healthcare professionals (HCPs) treat depression.
 Therapy, medication, or both may be something your HCP suggests.1

 Antidepressants are a specific type of medicine that works on the chemicals in your brain that help control mood.1

-WELLBUTRIN XL has been prescribed for more than 15 years to people suffering from depression.3,4 It works on different brain chemicals than other commonly prescribed antidepressants and, in clinical trials, had a low frequency of causing weight gain* and orgasm dysfunction.1,3,5,6
+WELLBUTRIN XL has been prescribed for more than 15 years to people suffering from depression.3,4 It works on different brain chemicals than other commonly prescribed antidepressants and, in clinical trials, had a low incidence of weight gain* and orgasm dysfunction.1,3,5,6

 WELLBUTRIN XL could help you feel like yourself again.